Our HR Strategy

 The University of Cologne supports the initiative of the European Commission to improve working conditions for researchers and to ensure attractive research careers within the European Research Area.
 A continuous enhancement of working conditions and career opportunities is one of the top priorities of our university.

 For further information, please consult our brief process description including our Action Plan and our policy of open, transparent and merit-based recruitment (OTM-R).
+In 2021, as part of the interim evaluation, the UoC has developed a Revised Action Plan.

 Strategic Guidelines for Career Paths in the Post-Doc Stage